How to Settle Medical Malpractice Suits in Michigan

 Things to Consider in a Settlement

-When you decide to settle a malpractice suit through the settlement route, you will be working directly with an insurance adjuster.
+When you decide to settle a medical malpractice claim through the settlement route, you will be working directly with an insurance adjuster.
 It is also possible to have the guidance of your malpractice attorney, but you will be doing the negotiating.
 In most cases the compensation is based on the cost of medical expenses to correct the injury, possible lost wages, and the degree of emotional difficulty experienced as a result of the event.
 It is good to do your calculations for the cost of these elements and have in mind what you think it is worth to you to settle.
 This will be your benchmark when you begin exchanging offers and information on your case.
 However, do not share this amount with the insurance adjuster, but use it as your standard.

 The First Offer